 Effective Usage of ugliness, unattractiveness

-- 1Describing Appearance: Use ugliness and unattractiveness to describe the opposite of beauty or attractiveness.
+- 1Describing Physical Appearance: Use ugliness or unattractiveness to describe someone or something that is not physically attractive.